CV for Michael C. Hughes

 • - Topic: 'Any Parameter Encoders for Topic Models: Variational Encoders that amortize across models as well as data'

-• - Next Position: PhD candidate in CS at NYU, advised by Rajesh Ranganath
+• - Next Position: PhD candidate in CS at NYU, advised by Prof. Rajesh Ranganath

 • Undergraduate Research Mentees